Credit card refunds

 If you’re returning an unfaulty product because you’ve simply changed your mind, high-street stores aren’t legally obliged to give you a refund.
 However, they may offer you a gift voucher or credit note as a ‘goodwill’ gesture.

-The store’s return policy will say if vouchers or credit notes are given as an alternative to a refund.
-But they can only apply this to items that are unwanted and unfaulty.
+The store’s return policy should say if vouchers or credit notes are given as an alternative to a refund.
+But it can only apply this to items that are unwanted and unfaulty.

 What should I consider when pursuing a credit card refund?